Are you growing, Cleome?

 Go to a local farmers market - not for the produce - for the knowledge.

-The growers at the farmer's market have an expertise about growing that is often an untapped resource.
+The growers at the farmer's market have expertise in growing, which is often an untapped resource.
 Plus, the growers are so generous with Information.

 It's always a pleasure to talk to someone who has first-hand knowledge about growing plants.